 Of the friended users in their 20s, 89% divulged their full birthdate on their profile.
 Almost all users posted their email address, and about half listed their town of residence.
 In the hands of an identity thief, this valuable information can be easily exploited.

-We conducted this experiment to determine if Facebook users had become more privacy-savvy in the two years sinceour first Facebook experiment in 2007.
-At that time, 41% of users divulged their sensitive personal information to a complete stranger.
+We conducted this experiment to determine if Facebook users had become more privacy-savvy.
+In 2007, 41% of users divulged their sensitive personal information to a complete stranger.
 Our fake Facebook accounts had access to information that can help criminals guess someone's password or even impersonate them.

 What can Facebook users do to protect themselves?